• Home

 “On the safety side, as you saw through the benchmarks, we are improving on pretty much every dimension of safety, whether that’s self harm, whether that’s different types of mental health, whether that’s emotional reliance,” Simo said.
 “We’re very proud of the work that we’re doing here.
 It is a top priority for us, and we only release models when we’re confident that the safety protocols have been followed, and we feel proud of our work.”

-The release of the new model came on the same day a new lawsuit was filed against the company alleging that ChatGPT’s interactions with a psychologically troubled user had contributed to a murder-suicide in Connecticut.
+The release of the new model came on the same day a new lawsuit was filed against the company, alleging that ChatGPT’s interactions with a psychologically troubled user had contributed to a murder-suicide in Connecticut.
 The company also faces several other lawsuits alleging ChatGPT contributed to people’s suicides.
-The company called the Connecticut murder-suicide “incredibly heartbreaking” and said it is continuing to improve “ChatGPT’s training to recognize and respond to signs of mental or emotional distress, de-escalate conversations and guide people toward real-world support.”
+The company called the Connecticut murder-suicide “incredibly heartbreaking” and said it is continuing to improve “ChatGPT’s training to recognize and respond to signs of mental or emotional distress, de-escalate conversations, and guide people toward real-world support.”

 GPT-5.2 showed a large jump in performance across several benchmark tests of interest to enterprise customers.
 It met or exceeded human expert performance on a wide range of difficult professional tasks, as measured by OpenAI’s GDPval benchmark, 70.9% of the time.
-That compares to just 38.8% of the time for GPT-5, a model that OpenAI released in August; 59.6% for Anthropic’s Claude Opus 4.5; and 53.3% for Google’s Gemini 3 Pro.
+That compares with just 38.8% of the time for GPT-5, a model that OpenAI released in August; 59.6% for Anthropic’s Claude Opus 4.5; and 53.3% for Google’s Gemini 3 Pro.

 On the software development benchmark, SWE-Bench Pro, GPT-5.2 scored 55.6%, which was almost 5 percentage points better than its predecessor, GPT-5.1, and more than 12% better than Gemini 3 Pro.